Machine Learning for Beginners: How AI Really Works Behind the Scenes

 • It's everywhere already: Netflix, banking, maps, shopping - it's running your digital life

-• Foundation models are game-changers: ChatGPT and friends can do almost anything with text, images, and more
+• Foundation models are game-changers: ChatGPT and friends can handle almost any text, image, or creative task

 Cartoon superhero standing on a pile of books labelled AI, symbolising how learning prompts and AI basics empowers beginners.